 Funding is now available through the State Revolving Fund programs

 The Bipartisan Infrastructure Law, or BIL, provides the US Environmental Protection Agency with funds that can be awarded to states to support clean water infrastructure.
 BIL will infuse EFC's State Revolving Fund financing programs with additional funding annually for five years, starting in 2022.
-New York State has received $427 million in the first installment.
 This will allow the Clean Water and Drinking Water State Revolving Fund programs to support more water quality and infrastructure improvement projects throughout NYS.

 How Can I Access These Funds?